guilledufort/EnanoFASTQ/README.md

     -c             To use MAX COMPRESION MODE.
 Default is FAST MODE.

-    -k <length>    Base sequence context length.
+    -k <length>    Basecall sequence context length.
 Default is 7 (max 13).

-    -l <lenght>    Length of the DNA sequence context.
+    -l <lenght>    Length of the DNA neighborhood sequence used in the quality score context.
 Default is 6.

     -t <num>       Maximum number of threads allowed to use by the compressor.
 Default is 8.